-DataFrames in Python are the two-dimensional data structures that can store heterogeneous data.
+DataFrame in Python is a two-dimensional data structure that can store heterogeneous data.

-You can consider a DataFrame similar to an Excel spreadsheet or a table in an SQL database.
+You can consider it similar to an Excel spreadsheet or a table in an SQL database.
 It is a basic data form that contains rows, columns, and data values.

 The figure below presents an example of a simple DataFrame.